Bullrio/TrackFrame/README.md

-# TrackFrame Farcaster
+# TrackFrame

-Farcaster Frame mini app to share songs from YouTube or Spotify with interactive playback
+Farcaster Frame mini app to share songs from YouTube or Spotify with interactive playback.